 - $90 for one year (works out to $7.50/mo)

 Scratch is a free coding app that was developed by the Massachusetts Institute of Technology (MIT) in 2003 to help kids learn basic coding logic and skills.

 Scratch is freely available on the internet for children to learn how to code.

-It is considered to be one of the world’s largest online communities of children who code and share their creative expressions through coding.
+Scratch is one of the world’s largest online communities of children who code and share their creative expressions through coding.

 Your children can create animations, games, and much more on this platform.
 Scratch Foundation is a non-profit organization and, hence, it mostly runs on donations.